lizzieshinkicker/Cacoco/README.md

 # Description
 Cacoco is an editor for SBARDEF files, and hopefully soon other ID24 features.

-There's a lot of good features, but I'm kinda tired and I'll write a lot more later when this is a bit more public.
+There's a lot of good features, but I'm kinda tired, and I'll write a lot more later when this is a bit more public.

 You're going to need to use an SBARDEF compliant sourceport like the dev builds of [Helion](https://github.com/Helion-Engine/Helion) or [Woof](https://github.com/fabiangreffrath/woof).